coderaiser/putout/README.md

 ## 🦔 Real-world uses

-- [Cloud Commander](https://cloudcmd.io): orthodox file manager for the web.
+- [`Cloud Commander`](https://cloudcmd.io): orthodox file manager for the web.
-- [Eslint Config Hardcore](https://github.com/EvgenyOrekhov/eslint-config-hardcore): The most strict (but practical) ESLint config out there.
+- [`Eslint Config Hardcore`](https://github.com/EvgenyOrekhov/eslint-config-hardcore): The most strict (but practical) ESLint config out there.
-- [Mock Import](https://github.com/coderaiser/mock-import): Mocking of Node.js EcmaScript Modules.
+- [`Mock Import`](https://github.com/coderaiser/mock-import): Mocking of Node.js EcmaScript Modules.
-- [Madrun](https://github.com/coderaiser/madrun): CLI tool to run multiple npm-scripts in a madly comfortable way.
+- [`Madrun`](https://github.com/coderaiser/madrun): CLI tool to run multiple npm-scripts in a madly comfortable way.
-- [Xterm.js](https://github.com/xtermjs/xterm.js/pull/3538): A terminal for the web.
+- [`Xterm.js`](https://github.com/xtermjs/xterm.js/pull/3538): A terminal for the web.
-- [Stylelint](https://github.com/stylelint/stylelint/issues/5291#issuecomment-841625288): A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
+- [`Stylelint`](https://github.com/stylelint/stylelint/issues/5291#issuecomment-841625288): A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
-- [ESTrace](https://github.com/coderaiser/estrace): Trace functions in EcmaScript Modules.
+- [`ESTrace`](https://github.com/coderaiser/estrace): Trace functions in EcmaScript Modules.
+- [🎩`ESCover`](https://github.com/coderaiser/escover): Coverage for EcmaScript Modules.

 Do you use `putout` in your application as well?
 Please open a Pull Request to include it here.
 We would love to have it in our list.